 Scheduled Maintenance

-(1) If the owner or operator anticipates that shutdown, by-pass, or operation at reduced efficiency of air pollution control equipment for necessary scheduled maintenance may result in excess emissions, the owner or operator must obtain prior Department authorization of procedures that will be used.
+(1) If the owner or operator anticipates that scheduled maintenance of air contaminant sources or air pollution control devices may result in excess emissions, the owner or operator must obtain prior DEQ authorization of procedures that will be used.
 The owner or operator must submit a written application for approval of new procedures or modifications to existing procedures.
-The application must be submitted in time for the Department to receive it at least 72 hours before the first occurrence of a maintenance event to which the procedures apply.
+The application must be submitted in time for DEQ to receive it at least 72 hours before the first occurrence of a maintenance event to which the procedures apply.
 The application must:

+(a) Explain the need for maintenance, including but not limited to:

+(i) Why the maintenance activity is necessary;

+(ii) Why it would be impractical to shut down the source operation during the maintenance activity;

+(iii) If applicable, why air pollution control devices must be by-passed or operated at reduced efficiency during the maintenance activity; and

-(a) Explain the need for maintenance, including why it would be impractical to shut down the source operation during the period, and why the by-pass or reduced efficiency could not be avoided through better scheduling for maintenance or through better operation and maintenance practices;
+(iv) Why the excess emissions could not be avoided through better scheduling for maintenance or through better operation and maintenance practices.

-(b) Identify the specific production or emission control equipment or system to be maintained;
+(b) Identify the specific production or emission control device or system to be maintained;

 (c) Identify the nature of the air contaminants likely to be emitted during the maintenance period and the estimated amount and duration of the excess emissions, including measures such as the use of overtime labor and contract services and equipment, that will be taken to minimize the length of the maintenance period;